Substance Abuse in College Students: The Perfect Storm

 The risks of addiction in college students go beyond academic decline.
 Substance use can damage the brain, especially in young adults whose brains are still developing.
 It also increases the risk of accidents, assaults, and legal troubles.
 One bad decision can lead to serious consequences, including suspension or expulsion.

 Long-term use can lead to physical and mental health problems that last beyond graduation.
-Addiction in college students can derail their education, relationships, and future careers.
+Drug dependency in college students can derail their education, relationships, and future careers.
 What starts as casual use can quickly become a dangerous cycle that is hard to break without professional help.

 What Substances Are the Most Used By College Students?